mjdenham/KMP-Compose-Bible-App/README.md

 # Overview

 A basic Bible for use on mobile phones and a POC for use of KMP to create a multiplatform Bible app.
-This project is a WIP instigated partly as a technology investigation but also with the aim of creating a simple Bible app for my daughters.
+This project is a WIP instigated partly as a technology investigation but also with the aim of creating a simple Bible app for my daughters to use.

 Here is a demo with an iPhone on the left and Android device on the right.